EMRD95/glpi-glpiinventory-bash-install/README.md

 ```
 The machine should appear in the inventory instantly.

-In case of errors, disable and enable back inventory in webui (Administration > Inventory)
+In case of errors, disable and enable back inventory in webui (Administration > Inventory) and set the URL of the application to http://yourdomain.com without "/" at the end in Setup > General.

 Tested on Ubuntu 22.04 Desktop and Server